 A terrifying roar shook the ground.
 Someone going to die tonight...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ziora25Write a Review